 I do a lot of baking on Fork & Beans because I have always been afraid of it.
 Some of you might be asking yourselves why someone would spend so much time with their fears.
 Don’t ask me why, it’s just what I do.
 Though my baking fears have subsided througout the past year and a half when I first started, it still exhausts me at times.
 Emotionally and physically.

-- 1 small head of cauliflower, cut into small florets (I used a pre-package of cauliflower bought from Trader Joe’s)
+- 1 small head of cauliflower, cut into small florets (or a package of pre-cut cauliflower)

-- 1 Tb flaxseed meal + 2 Tb water, allow to sit until thickens
+- 1 Tbsp. flaxseed meal + 2 Tb water, allow to sit until thickens

 - 3-4 garlic cloves, peeled and zested

 - zest of 1 orange + juice of orange

 - 2 Tbsp. gluten-free soy sauce

 - 2 Tbsp. rice wine vinegar

 - .1/4 c. orange juice